 5) Personnel Changes.
 Sometimes unavoidable, but changes of personnel and teams in projects seem equal in reducing Satisfaction.

 In short—start actively using a cloud based, user friendly project management tool today to have healthier projects in the future.
 Project management features (issues, tasks, schedules, document management) should be used throughout the duration of the project.
 Ensuring team members and contractors are not ignoring notifications and updates, as well as tracking crews through a site check-in feature is proven to have a positive impact on a project’s Health.
 Also, upload, revise, and share documents and drawings within the system.
-It enables you to propagate all changes and ensure that all members have the latest versions of documents.
+It enables you to propagate all changes and ensure that all members know the latest versions of documents.

 Imagine being able to track your project progress and see indicators of potential problems as the project progresses!
 Imagine your construction AI assistant who helps you monitor your project’s Heartrate and Health!
 Let the Fonn team help you get started today!